 Every stage of dementia presents its own set of challenges.
 Familiarizing yourself with what is common during each stage and getting to know your loved one’s personal preferences can go a long way in supporting their health in the best way possible.

-Last month, a few clients and aides of our Truly Inspired Memory Care program enjoyed a delightful day at Robert Wagner Park in lower Manhattan.
+Last month, a few clients and aides of our True Memory Care program enjoyed a delightful day at Robert Wagner Park in lower Manhattan.
 The program's very first meetup, Art in the Park, was a great success.
 The participants and caregivers supported each other and painted beautiful landscapes with facilitator, Jodie Berman, Director of Programs and Community Engagement for True Care.
 They learned how to "paint what you see" as they overlooked a breathtaking view of the Hudson River and the Statue of Liberty.
 They also learned a paint technique called a "wash", where a layer of color is applied using diluted watercolor paint.